New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Preliminaries and related work

-Given a set of block-encoded operators, a variety of arithmetic operations can be performed on them.
+\paragraph{Algebra of block encodings.} Given a set of block-encoded operators, a variety of arithmetic operations can be performed on them.
 In the following, we present several operations that are particularly relevant and important to our algorithm.
-Here, we omit the proofs and focus on the implementation aspects, particularly the time complexity.
-Detailed discussions can be found, for instance, in~\cite{gilyen2019quantum, camps2020approximate}.

-\begin{lemma}[Informal, product of block-encoded operators, see e.g.~\cite{gilyen2019quantum}] Given unitary block encodings of two matrices $A_1$ and $A_2$, with respective implementation complexities $T_1$ and $T_2$, there exists an efficient procedure for constructing a unitary block encoding of the product $A_1 A_2$ with complexity $T_1 + T_2$. \end{lemma}
+\begin{lemma}[Product, see e.g.~\cite{gilyen2019quantum}] Given unitary block encodings of $A_1$ and $A_2$ with complexities $T_1$ and $T_2$, there exists a procedure that constructs a block encoding of $A_1 A_2$ with complexity $T_1 + T_2$. \end{lemma}